seemasanghavi22/Faster-R-CNN/README.md

 # Faster-R-CNN
-This repository is created to study object detection model performance for video dataset.
-It stores all the code and outcome required for Paper Reproduction for the paper below: </br>
+This repository is created to study Faster R-CNN object detection model performance for video dataset.
+It stores all the code and outcome required for Paper Reproduction for the below references: </br>
 [1] Esteban Real, Jonathon Shlens, Stefano Mazzocchi, Xin Pan, Vincent Vanhoucke.
 YouTube-BoundingBoxes: A Large High-Precision HumanAnnotated Data Set for Object Detection in Video, IEEE, 2017. </br>
 [2] Enoch Arulprakash, Martin Aruldoss.
 A study on generic object detection with emphasis on future research directions.
 Journal of King Saud